google/oss-fuzz/docs/new_project_guide.md

 ```

 *Note*: Currently, we only support AddressSanitizer (address) and UndefinedBehaviorSanitizer (undefined)
 configurations.
-MemorySanitizer is in development mode and not recommended for use.
-Make sure to test each
+MemorySanitizer is in development mode and not recommended for use. <b>Make sure to test each
-of the supported build configurations with the above commands (build_fuzzers -> run_fuzzer -> coverage).
+of the supported build configurations with the above commands (build_fuzzers -> run_fuzzer -> coverage).</b>

 ## Debugging Problems